Onboarding Checklist for New Hires: Field-tested Approach to Success

 3. New Hire Development and Assessment Plan

-What are the possibilities for their future with the organization?
+— Opportunities: What are the possibilities for my future with the organization?

-In what ways can they learn, grow and thrive in their new company?
+— Growth: In what ways can I learn, grow, and thrive in their new company?

 Every new hire should have career development conversations that take into account their own interests, strengths, and motivations.
-The plan should create an individual development plan and be reviewed and monitored frequently as goals are reached or adjusted for current business realities.
+Those conversations should inform an individual development plan that is reviewed and monitored frequently as goals are reached or adjusted for current business realities.

 The Bottom Line